cdap-guides/cdap-mapreduce-guide/README.md

   @Override
   public void configure() {
     setName("LogAnalyticsApp");
-    setDescription("An application that computes the top 10 clientIPs from Apache access log data");
+    setDescription("An application that computes the top 10 Client IPs from Apache access log data");
     addStream(new Stream("logEvents"));
     addMapReduce(new TopClientsMapReduce());
     try {